 Resistance to potassium-induced weakness and onset of fixed weakness occurs in Draggen mice with age

-Isolated soleus muscles from young (13 to 26 week), middle aged (55 to 75 week) and old (95 to 104 week) WT (C57Bl/J6) mice and their Draggen littermates were used. .
+Isolated soleus muscles from young (13 to 26 week), middle aged (55 to 75 week) and old (95 to 104 week) WT (C57Bl/J6) mice and their Draggen littermates were used.
 A significantly larger reduction in muscle force occurred during the potassium-induced weakness assay in Draggen compared to WT muscle (p=0.00005, Fig 2a&b).
 This was as described previously 14.

 There were no significant differences between young and middle-aged groups for WT or Draggen mice.
 However, muscles from both old WT (p=0.009) and old Draggen (p=0.007) mice were significantly more resistant to potassium induced weakness than their respective groups of young and middle-aged mice (Fig. 2a, p=0.01 Old vs young WT, p=0.02 Old vs middle aged WT, Fig. 2b p=0.02 Old vs young Draggen, 0.01 old vs middle aged Draggen).
 Whilst old WT mice maintained force throughout exposure to the high potassium solution (Fig.2a), old Draggen muscle still lost force but to a lesser degree than young or middle-aged Draggen muscle (Fig2b).
 The data were consistent for muscles with a range of baseline force (Fig. 2c&d).
-In addition it was noted that while force recovered fully in the Draggen mice following return to the recovery solution, the recovery was incomplete in WT mice (end of assay force – baseline force= -4.3 ±1.7g WT Vs -0.1 ±1.5g Draggen, p=0.01).
+In addition, it was noted that while force recovered fully in the Draggen mice following return to the recovery solution, the recovery was incomplete in WT mice (end of assay force – baseline force= -4.3 ±1.7g WT Vs -0.1 ±1.5g Draggen, p=0.01).
 In fact old WT soleus actually lost force during exposure to the recovery solution while young and middle aged WT muscle showed incomplete recovery (Fig. 2a) as has been observed previously 23.

-A decline in grip strength from middle age has been previously reported in Draggen mouse TA but soleus tetanic force was not measured 14.
-Here we found that whilst there is no significant change in WT soleus baseline tetanic force with age up to 104 weeks (p=0.9), a significant decline for Draggen soleus (p=0.03, Fig. 2e).
-Although, t, Thus, in contrast to the resistance to potassium-induced weakness, fixed weakness in Draggen soleus is not a phenomenon of normal ageing.
+A decline in grip strength from middle age has been previously reported in Draggen mice but soleus tetanic force was not measured 14.
+We found a significant decline in Draggen soleus baseline tetanic force with age up to 104 weeks (p=0.03, Fig. 2e).
+The decline in WT soleus baseline tetanic force with age was not significant (p=0.14, Fig 2e).
+There was no significant difference in slope between Draggen and WT soleus force with age (Fig 2e, p=0.8) but the point at which lines crossed the y-axis was different (p=0.005, Fig 2e) suggesting lower baseline tetanic strength in Draggen soleus.
+Thus, in contrast to the significant resistance to potassium-induced weakness that occurred with age in both WT and Draggen soleus, fixed weakness only reached significance in Draggen soleus.

 Changes in muscle excitability with age